Former State Prosecutor

 The Pinellas County Schools Police Department generally handles all calls for service at elementary schools and fundamental schools except for Tarpons Springs Elementary, Tarpons Springs Fundamental School, and Sunset Hills Elementary School which are served by the Tarpon Springs Police Department under a community policing grant.

 The South County Supervisor manages everything south of Bryan Dairy Road South.
 The North County Supervisor manages everything from Bryan Dairy Road North plus Sonitrol, Jessica Lunsford and Badge Pass Visitor Management.

 When a child is accused of committing a crime at school, a School Resource Officer (SRO) will often investigate the crime.
 The SRO will call the parents to come to the school so that an interrogation can be conducted in some cases.

-When a parent gets a phone call about their child being arrested at school, the call often comes In many of these cases, the parent will first learn about the criminal accusation from the school.
+In many of these cases, the parent will first learn about the criminal accusation from the school.
 When a crime occurs at school, the offense is often investigated by a School Resource Officer or SRO.
 The SRO is often a witness in a criminal case being prosecuted in juvenile court.